 - Patients receive timely care, reducing the number of visits to the emergency room or hospital, and in turn, increasing the pay rates for doctors and other healthcare practitioners who choose to visit the patient at home.

-As patient-centered healthcare continues to evolve in 2019, we will all reap the benefits of individualized care tailored to our specific needs.
+As patient-centered healthcare continues to evolve, we will all reap the benefits of individualized care tailored to our specific needs.
 Building trustworthy, cost-effective, and readily available healthcare that meets the standards of best practice means that you benefit, your family benefits, and your doctor benefits.
 Watch for a future article on healthcare best practices, so that you will know what to expect from your doctor, as well as other healthcare practitioners, in terms of your short-term and long-term medical care.

 To learn more about healthcare today, visit Avidity Medical Design Academy .